Golf Packages In Scotland

-Old Course – guaranteed tee times – play the most famous golf course in the world in 2018.
+Old Course – guaranteed tee times – play the most famous golf course in the world.
 Morton Golf Holidays will arrange a customized package for you and your group including the world famous Old Course in St Andrews.

 Castle Course – With its cliff top location, the Castle Course is not a links course.
 However, it has been designed in the Scottish links tradition.
 The specially cultivated mix of bent and fescue grasses will give the course an authentic links feel and playability.
 Because the approaches to the greens will be similar to the greens themselves, running shots will be as playable as pitches.

 Kingsbarns – Golf has been enjoyed over the links land of Kingsbarns beginning in 1793.
 Attired in their blue coats, the Kingsbarns men met for their Spring and Autumn Meetings to challenge for the Societies medals on the links and to enjoy the conviviality of friends over dinner in the Golfers Hall